BobTheTerrible/ebs-autoscale/README.md

 Once initialised, the monitoring service will expand the volume when its configured usage threshold has been exceeded.

-If initialising the service by hand use the service defaults located within this repository.
+If initialising the service by hand, use the service defaults located within this repository.

 #### For systemd:
 ```bash